 The feedback system is the most important part of the plan.
 Without an organized system, things turn to chaos quickly.

 Set up a special email account for bug reports, use a project management system with all testers and the developers involved, and invite people to a shared Google Doc or any method that works well for you and your testers.

 The idea is to have an easy way to receive feedback and organize problems so they can be fixed quickly.

 This is where a project manager comes in real handy.
 Having someone to organize issues into various areas like content, design, and development, to remove duplicate issues or even make judgments on what is important and what should be ignored for the time being.

 Once bugs or design issues are reported, they need to be fixed as quickly as possible.
 For instance, if the first stage of testing lasts three days, you may schedule any reported issues to be fixed within three more days if possible.

 You can then start the second stage of testing by the seventh day.
 For any problems that you can’t fix yourself, talk to the developers or designers to see how quickly issues can be fixed so you can plan accordingly.

 The important part here is to have a schedule.
 Your site and/or team may be small enough that days are not needed so adjust accordingly.
 Without a schedule, the process can quickly become chaos.

 Multiple Rounds of Website Testing is a Good Idea

-One round of tests aren’t enough.
-A single bug fix might have repaired one issue, but created another.
+One round of tests isn’t enough as a single bug fix might have repaired one issue but created another.
 It takes several rounds of testing to ensure the site is running as smoothly as it possibly can.